-Me and my other half have often had discussions about the evolution of our society, social practises and their setbacks.
+I and my other half have often had discussions about the evolution of our society, social practices and their setbacks.
 Rarely have the early men, in the jungles, been out of the picture.

 Speaking of jungles, I can’t help but talk about our co-beings, animals!
 A lion is referred to as the ‘King of the Jungle’, but unlike some human kings, he does not like to hunt.
 It’s always the lioness that kills for him, lets him eat first and then feeds the cubs and herself.
 I am taking the liberty to assume that no compensation is paid to the prey’s family, no monetary transaction happens to procure food.
 So practically the lioness is the bread earner and not the lion.
 In case of a threat, which is rather unlikely to the king from his kingdom, who do you think will protect only himself and who will protect the entire family?
 No prize for guessing!

 What I am trying to establish here is that women were more powerful, stronger and independent during the beginning of human evolution.
 Realising this, men started making social rules and practises to dominate her.
-What we believe to be their physical supremacy or hunting capability was in fact their insecurity and inferiority.
+What we believe to be their physical supremacy or hunting capability was, in fact, their insecurity.

 Now that the society has taken a little diversion to go back to it’s original, powerful self, I hope and wish that we act open, as well as logical.
 Logic, to understand why these rules were made.
 Why are rules made, if not with an intention to control?
 I said ‘go back’ and not ‘go ahead’, not because it’s just the women, but also the men who need to shift to that unbiased position in the circle.
 Once there, they both can move ahead together.